Vons: 1980s–present

 In 1984, Vons was named official supermarket of the 1984 Summer Olympics.

 In 1985, William Davila was named president and CEO of Vons, the first Mexican American to be CEO of an American supermarket chain.
 Prior to his appointment, Davila worked for 37 years at Vons before becoming CEO.
 He opened Tianguis in 1986, catering to Hispanic consumers, and was well received as the company's television spokesman, starring in commercials in both English and Spanish during his tenure.
 He retired in 1999.

 In 1986, Household spun off Vons Companies in a leveraged buyout.
 To recapitalize itself, Vons merged with Detroit, Michigan-based Allied Supermarkets and sold off its assets outside California.
 Vons was listed on the New York Stock Exchange in 1987.

 In October 1985, Vons introduced Pavilions, a "combination store" concept which offered a wider variety of upscale products as well as pharmacy and other non-food products and services.
 Some stores that were smaller were branded Pavilions Place.

-In 1988, Safeway sold all of its stores in southern California and southern Nevada to Vons in exchange for an ownership stake.
+In 1986, Safeway sold all of its stores in southern California and southern Nevada to Vons in exchange for an ownership stake.
 On April 8, 1997, Safeway acquired Vons for stock and Vons became a subsidiary of Safeway.

 In March 2014, Cerberus Capital Management (which also owns rival grocery chain Albertsons) agreed to terms to purchase Vons' parent, Safeway.
-Cerberus' plans to merge the chains would likely result in store closures, especially with both Vons and Albertsons having a significant presence in Southern California.
-In late 2014, the FTC mandated that the new Albertson's/Safeway merger sell off almost 200 stores to allow for sufficient competition in markets where both Safeway and Albertson's stores had existed in price rivalry.
+Cerberus' plans to merge the chains resulted in store closures, since both Vons and Albertsons had (and still have) a significant presence in Southern California; in late 2014, the FTC mandated that the new Albertsons/Safeway merger sell off almost 200 stores to allow for sufficient competition in markets where both Safeway and Albertsons stores had existed in price rivalry.
 One of the key buyers was Bellingham, Washington-based Haggen grocers which rebranded the newly purchased stores in Washington, Oregon, California, Arizona, and Nevada in early 2015 only to sell back the affected stores just months later after Haggen was forced into bankruptcy as a result of purchasing the new stores.
-Haggen was soon after acquired by Albertson's.
+Haggen was soon after acquired by Albertsons.